YouVersion PlatformYouVersion Platform

 • .NET: System.IdentityModel.Tokens.Jwt

-Important: Always verify the JWT signature using the public keys from the YouVersion JWKS endpoint before trusting the claims.
+Important: Always verify the JWT signature using the public keys from https://api.youversion.com/.well-known/jwks.json before trusting any claims.

 Access Token Claims